- 1 Top 7 Best CB Radios Compared

 The Cobra 19 DX IV is really small and compact, built using non-durable hard plastic, so we highly recommend it for daily cruising on smooth terrain and not the off-road with tons of vibration and dust.

 As an AM-mode only radio, the Cobra 19 DX IV does not have channel scanning or weather alerts with the lack of sideband signal transmission.
 Its channels are only limited to manual 40 channel access and quick switching between channels 9 (emergency) and 19 (traffic).
 If your main purpose is to communicate with others, the Cobra 19 DX IV – CB Radio offers enough pop to do the job.
+You might also want to take a look at the Uniden Bearcat handheld police scanner for when you’re outside your truck.

 How We Decided